frederick-vs-ja/Quuxplusone-blog/_posts/2024-04-10-p1144-your-codebase.md

   * My P1144 implementation, as seen in ["Announcing Trivially Relocatable"](/blog/2018/07/18/announcing-trivially-relocatable/) (2018-07-18)
       and [on godbolt.org](https://godbolt.org/z/18hvvxjE4)

-  * Corentin Jabot's P2786 implementation, as seen [TODO fill this in: [godbolt.org/z/KEY3n4P3W](https://godbolt.org/z/KEY3n4P3W) was shown before, but doesn't work at the moment]
+  * Corentin Jabot's P2786 implementation, as seen in [godbolt.org/z/KEY3n4P3W](https://godbolt.org/z/KEY3n4P3W)

   So I suggested that anyone interested in relocation could <b>really help us out</b>
   by downloading both compiler implementations and trying them out on their own codebases!
 Of course, that means you need to know how to compile them from scratch.
-  Here's the answer for my P1144 implementation.
-I'll post the P2786 answer once it's relayed to me.
+  Here's the answer for my P1144 implementation [UPDATE, 2024-04-22:] and for Corentin's P2786 implementation, as far as I know.

-  > I would love to turn these instructions into a Dockerfile so that you
+  > I would love to turn these instructions into Dockerfiles so that you
-  > could just build a Docker container with Clang in it, and somehow build
+  > could just build Docker containers containing each Clang, and somehow build
-  > your codebase with that Dockerized Clang.
+  > your codebase with those Dockerized Clangs.
 I've heard that VS Code actually
   > makes that "easy."
-So if you do it, I'd love to hear about it.
+If you do it, I'd love to hear about it.
-  > I'll upload the Dockerfile here and credit you.
+  > I'll upload the Dockerfiles here and credit you.
 ---

 At today's WG21 SG14 (Low Latency) meeting, there was a discussion of